metocean/ingestion/observations.md

   - Wind Speed: Knots
   - Date and Time (NZT): 2000/12/22 12:44:00

-**Time Zone:** Different Time Zones are also supported but UTC is preferable.ssrth instead of the Magnetic North but that's not always the case.
+**Time Zone:** Different Time Zones are also supported but UTC is preferable.

-**Directional Variables:** such as Wind Direction and Current Direction, it's important to be mentioned during the set-up process if the data has been [Magnetic Corrected](https://en.wikipedia.org/wiki/Magnetic_declination) or not.
-This correction can be done at our side if not applied by the instrument.
-Often instruments can provide the angle related to the True north instead of the Magnetic North but that's not always the case.
+**Directional Variables:** such as Wind Direction or Current Direction is assumed to use True North [Magnetic Corrected](https://en.wikipedia.org/wiki/Magnetic_declination) instead of Magnectic North.
+In case the latter, it can be corrected at our side.
+Often instruments do provide the angle related to the True north instead of the Magnetic North but that's not always the case.

 **Vertical position:** The vertical position of a measurement must be referred to MSL on WGS84.
 If not, the appropriate correction scheme must be mentioned at set-up time.